fiderosado/NodeTropipaySDK/README.md

 ```
 # Tropipay Require Auth

-The hook TropipayRequireAuth is a Wrapped Components to envolve all page to access when user is autenticated,
+The `TropipayRequireAuth` hook is a utility that wraps components on a page
+to control access for authenticated users.
-is a utility for control the access to a resource
+It is used to manage access to a particular resource or feature.

 ```javascript
   import { TropipayRequireAuth } from "sertropipay";